ryan-mcclue/unsw/comp3331/wk7/week7.md

 Host may get IP from DHCP or /etc/rc.config
 Network get IP from block of IPs allocated to ISP

+NAT addresses cannot be routed
+All devices on network share one public IPv4 address Requires NAT router to maintain NAT translation table to replace outgoing and incoming datagrams to appropriate sources (∴ IP checksum must be recalculated)
+IMPORTANT: Some legacy protocols embed port number payload, so NAT would have to translate these
+IMPORTANT: NAT no issues if acting as client
+If server behind a NAT:
+1. Statically configure NAT to forward based on port number
+2. UPnP (Universal Plug and Play; protocols that allow devices to discover each other's presence on network) IGN (Internet Gateway Device) automates NAT port configuration with lease times
+3. Client communicates with a relay server (what Skype uses) that then communicates to the NAT server

 * On refragmentation, will next router wait for all fragments to be recieved and re-assembled before sending to next hop?
 * Network classes obselete, they why mentioned in questions?